 Location: Collinsville, Illinois, United States

-This summer marks the 15th annual archaeological field school, through Washington University's University College, at the Cahokia Mounds State Historic Site near Collinsville, Illinois.
+Be a part of decades of ongoing research through an archaeological field school, with Washington University's University College, at the Cahokia Mounds State Historic Site near Collinsville, Illinois.

-Our excavations will focus on the pre-mound surface at Mound 34, investigating craft production, ritual activity, and seeking the margins of incompletely documented excavations from the middle 20th century.
+Our excavations will focus on the pre-mound surface near Mound 34, investigating craft production, ritual activity, and seeking the margins of incompletely documented excavations from the middle 20th century.

 Cahokia Mounds has been extensively excavated by multiple institutions for decades now.
 Major occupation of the site occurred from 900-1350 A.D., and it was one of the most important and influential sites of the ancient United States.